 - South African literature and cultural history

-- Environmental justice, literary representations of
+- Environmental justice in the Global South, literary representations of

 - The "postcolonial" city, literary representations of

 - Art and visual culture, literary represenations of

 - South African writers, including: J.M.
 Coetzee, Ivan Vladislavic, Zoe Wicomb, Zakes Mda, Phaswane Mpe